-Pittsburgh Institute of Mortuary Science (PIMS) is pleased to present 2017-PIMS Best Practices 102.
-This year, two programs are being offered:
+Pittsburgh Institute of Mortuary Science is pleased to present 2018-PIMS Best Practices 101 on Friday, March 16, 2018.

-PIMS is pleased to offer these 2 and 4 hour seminars which include all program materials, lunch, and refreshments.
+PIMS is pleased to offer this 6 hour seminar which include all program materials, lunch, and refreshments.

 Seating for this program is limited to funeral service students, funeral service interns, licensed embalmers and licensed funeral directors.
 (PIMS students are welcomed to participate at no charge.
 Other funeral service students and interns will be admitted at a nominal $30 charge).

 A full refund will be issued if registration is cancelled by March 9, 2018.
 No refund will apply after that date.

 - Tenets/Methods of embalming

 - Traditional formulations to formaldehyde free and natural green

 - The biocide directive in the European Union

 - Compounds and particulate exposure